Councilwoman and hotel housekeeper: Latina lawmaker redefines public service

 Castillo’s election to the Providence City Council mirrors the growing influence of the state’s Latino voters.
 She represents the Ninth Ward, a diverse neighborhood with a significant Dominican population.

-Natalia Rosa, Rhode Island state director for Dominicanos USA, told NBC News that Castillo is well-known among the state’s Dominicans and Dominican-Americans.
+Natalia Rosa, the state director for Dominicanos USA, told NBC News that Castillo is well-known among the state’s Dominicans and Dominican-Americans.

-Rhode Island is home to 148,000 Hispanics, comprising 14 percent of the state’s population.
-Besides Castillo, other Latino political figures in Rhode Island include former Providence mayor Angel Taveras, Providence Mayor Jorge Elorza, Central Falls Mayor James Diossa, and Secretary of State Nellie Gorbea.
+Rhode Island is home to 148,000 Hispanics, making up 14 percent of the state’s population.
+Besides Castillo, other Latino political figures in Rhode Island include a former mayor of Providenc, Angel Taveras; the city's current mayor, Jorge Elorza; Central Falls Mayor James Diossa; and Secretary of State Nellie Gorbea.

-In January, USA Today reported that Rhode Island ranked tenth on a list of the worst states for Hispanics.
-Income inequality between Hispanic and white workers is worse than almost any other state.
+In January, USA Today reported that Rhode Island ranked 10th on a list of the worst states for Hispanics.
+Income inequality between Hispanic and white workers is larger than almost any other state.
 And a 2017 report by the Casey Foundation ranked Rhode Island’s Latino children last in the nation based on 12 areas predictive of success.

 “The situation sounds dire, but we are on an upward trajectory in terms of representation, issues, and jobs and education,” said Diony Garcia, chair of the Latino Policy Institute advisory board.
 “In Rhode Island, we have Latinos across the board pushing the ball forward, especially among the younger generation.”